steamcannon/steamcannon.org/documentation/installation/aws_account.md

 ---
 layout: default
-title: 'Installation : Create an AWS Account'
+title: Create an AWS Account
+sections:
-section: Documentation
+  - Documentation
+  - Installation
 ---

 The first beta release of SteamCannon only supports starting